Murai in Love: Drama

 A television drama adaptation was announced in March 2022, starring Hikaru Takahashi.
 It was directed by Taichi Imura, Aya Matsuki, and Daisuke Yamamoto, based on a screenplay by Kōhei Kiyasu.
 Keiko Matsumoto and Hiromi Matsushita of TBS Sparkle served as the producers.
 The series aired from April 6 to May 25, 2022, on TBS's brand new Drama Stream programming block.
 The opening theme song is "Peace" (ピース, Pīsu) by Finlands, while the ending theme song is "Niji o Yobu" (虹を呼ぶ) by Reaction the Buttha.
-The series began streaming on Viki on April 21, 2023.
+The series began streaming on Rakuten Viki on April 21, 2023.